sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 3. First, deploy the `inventory` flow - which you have not changed.
  - From the ACE Dashboard, select `Create` to start the process.

- - Browse to _/home/student/IBM/workspace/GeneratedBARFiles_, and select the BAR file `inventoryproject.generated.bar` and continue.
+ - Browse to _/home/student_,  select the BAR file `inventoryproject.generated.bar` and continue.
  - You will be presented by the `Content URL`, and the `namespace` **ace**.
 The `Content URL` defines the location, in ICP terms, of where the BAR file is.

 	  ![](./images/cipdemo/ace_deploy_1.png)